Power series and integral forms of Lame equation in Weierstrass's form: Appendix. Conversion from 9 out of 192 local solutions of Heun equation to 9 local solutions of Lam e equation in Weierstrass's form for an infinite series and a polynomial of type 1

 \section{Appendix.
-9 local solutions of Lame equation in Weierstrass's form by applying 3TRF out of 192 local solutions of Heun equation}
+Conversion from 9 out of 192 local solutions of Heun equation to 9 local solutions of Lam\'{e} equation in Weierstrass's form for an infinite series and a polynomial of type 1}

-192 local solutions of the Heun equation vs. 9 local solutions of the Lame equation in Weierstrass's form by applying 3TRF solutions of Heun equation {\Alph{section}} A machine-generated list of 192 (isomorphic to the Coxeter group of the Coxeter diagram $D_4$) local solutions of the Heun equation was obtained by Robert S. Maier(2007) \cite{Maie2007}.
-In appendix of Ref.\cite{Chou2012d}, I apply 3TRF to the power series expansions of Heun equation for infinite series and polynomial of type 1 and its integral forms of nine out of the 192 local solution of Heun function in Table 2 \cite{Maie2007}.
+{\Alph{section}} A machine-generated list of 192 (isomorphic to the Coxeter group of the Coxeter diagram $D_4$) local solutions of the Heun equation was obtained by Robert S. Maier(2007) \cite{Maie2007}.
+In appendix of Ref.\cite{Chou2012d}, by applying 3TRF, we obtain power series expansions and integrals of Heun equation (for an infinite series and a polynomial of type 1) of nine out of the 192 local solution of Heun equation in Table 2 \cite{Maie2007}.

-In this appendix, by changing all coefficients and independent variables of the previous nine examples of 192 local solutions of Heun function into the first kind of independent solutions of Heun equation by applying 3TRF \cite{chou2012c,Chou2012d}, I construct 9 local solutions of Lame equation in Weierstrass's form for Frobenius solutions in closed form (for infinite series and polynomial of type 1) and its integral representations.\footnote{In this appendix, I treat $h$ as a free variable and a fixed value of $\alpha $ to construct polynomials of type 1 for all 9 local solutions of Lame equation.
+In this appendix, by changing all coefficients and independent variables of the previous nine examples of 192 local solutions of Heun equation into the first kind of independent solutions of Heun equation by applying 3TRF \cite{chou2012c,Chou2012d}, we construct 9 local solutions of Lame equation in Weierstrass's form for Frobenius solutions in closed form (for infinite series and polynomial of type 1) and its integral representations.\footnote{In this appendix, we treat $h$ as a free variable and a fixed value of $\alpha $ to construct polynomials of type 1 for all 9 local solutions of Lame equation.
 An independent variable $sn^2(z,\rho )$ is denoted by $\xi$.
-And I consider $\alpha $ as arbitrary.
+And we consider $\alpha $ as arbitrary.
 The condition $\alpha \geq -\frac{1}{2}$ is not necessary any more.}

 Lame equation in Weierstrass's form is a special case of Heun's equation.
 Heun equation is a second-order linear ordinary differential equation of the form \cite{Heun1889,Ronv1995}.

 With the condition $\epsilon = \alpha +\beta -\gamma -\delta +1$.
 The parameters play different roles: $a \ne 0 $ is the singularity parameter, $\alpha $, $\beta $, $\gamma $, $\delta $, $\epsilon $ are exponent parameters, $q$ is the accessory parameter which in many physical applications appears as a spectral parameter.
 Also, $\alpha $ and $\beta $ are identical to each other.
 The total number of free parameters is six.
 It has four regular singular points which are 0, 1, $a$ and $\infty $ with exponents $\{ 0, 1-\gamma \}$, $\{ 0, 1-\delta \}$, $\{ 0, 1-\epsilon \}$ and $\{ \alpha, \beta \}$.